 compounds abundantly found in fruits & vegetables that are known to possess anticancer activity.

-Now we have used QSAR and docking studies to understand the structural requirement of chalcones
+We have used QSAR and docking studies to understand the structural requirement of chalcones for

 Methods: Three dimensional (3D) QSAR (CoMFA and CoMSIA), pharmacophore mapping and